akshukla17/hello-user/README.md

 # hello-user
-This is a small TODO application which is focused on the quality assurance.
-It is build using tech stack (spring boot, JUNIT, Cicle CI).
+This is a small TODO application which is focused on the quality assurance validation.
+It is build using technology stack (spring boot, Junit, Maven, Circle CI).